infohazardgames/Infohazard.Core/README.md

 Similar to Singleton, but for ScriptableObjects.
 You specify a path in your subclass where the instance should live (this must be under a Resources folder) and the editor will automatically handle loading and even creating this asset for you when needed.
 #### TriggerVolume
 A script that makes it easy to add events to a trigger collider.
 Provides both UnityEvents (assignable in the inspector) and normal C# events for when an object enters or leaves the trigger, and when all objects have left the trigger.

+## Integrations
+Infohazard.Core directly supports integration with the following assets and packages:

+### Addressables
+Infohazard.Core has an extension package to support spawning Addressable prefabs through the spawn/pooling system.
+This extension can be very helpful when working with Addressables, even if you don't want to actually pool them.

+If you downloaded Infohazard.Core from the Unity Asset Store, you can find the Addressables integration package at `Assets/Plugins/Infohazard/Infohazard.Core/Integrations/Infohazard.Core.Addressables.unitypackage`.
+Simply open that package in Unity to extract the files into your project.

+If you are using Infohazard.Core as a package, you can install the Addressables integration package from [Github](https://github.com/infohazardgames/Infohazard.Core.Addressables).